UWL-CODERS/CODERS_Website/README.md

 - CSS, SCSS for styling
 - JavaScript/TypeScript for interactivity
 - Angular Service for Dynamic Website Modification and Deployment

+## Website Structure & What To Know to Contribute:

+Nothing!
+Our website is built using the following technologies I highly suggest you learn about or at least get a feel for:

+- HTML for structure
+- CSS, SCSS for styling
+- JavaScript/TypeScript for interactivity
+- Angular Service for Dynamic Website Modification and Deployment

-# Angular Tips and Tricks
+# Cool Angular Tips and Tricks

-# CODERSWebsite
+# CODERS_Website

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.